 - Ticked – The ticked tabby has multiple bands of color on each hair on the body and head with barring on the legs and tail.

-Each of these patterns can be combined with colors to make the tabby category even more diverse.
+Each of these patterns combined with colors make the tabby category even more diverse.
 Some examples are: Brown Classic and Mackerel, Blue Classic and Mackerel, Blue Silver Classic and Mackerel, etc.

-The ticked pattern is only accepted by some of the cat associations breed standards, but not all.
+The ticked pattern is only accepted by some of the cat associations breed standards.

 Tabbies with White